 What To Do:

-- In a small saucepan, combine the brown sugar and evaporated milk over medium-low heat; bring to a boil.
-Reduce heat to low and simmer the sauce 2 to 3 minutes, stirring constantly.
-Remove from heat and stir in 1 tablespoon of butter and the vanilla; set aside to cool.
+- In a small saucepan over medium-low heat, combine brown sugar and evaporated milk; bring to a boil.
+Reduce heat to low and simmer 2 to 3 minutes, stirring constantly.
+Remove from heat and stir in 1 tablespoon butter and the vanilla; set caramel sauce aside to cool.

-- In a food processor, chop the cookies to the consistency of medium-coarse crumbs; set aside 1-1/2 cups of the crumbs.
+- Place cookies in a resealable plastic bag, seal, and using a rolling pin, crush cookies to the consistency of medium-coarse crumbs; set aside 1-1/2 cups of crumbs.
 In a medium bowl, combine remaining crumbs with remaining melted butter.

-- Press the crumb mixture into the bottom of a 9- x 13-inch baking dish that has been lightly coated with cooking spray.
+- Coat a 9- x 13-inch baking dish with cooking spray.
+Press crumb mixture into baking dish.
 Pour 3/4 of the caramel sauce over the crumb crust.
-Carefully cover with the ice cream.
+Carefully cover with ice cream.

 - Evenly drizzle the remaining sauce over the ice cream.
-Top with the reserved 1-1/2 cups cookie crumbs.
+Top with reserved cookie crumbs.
 Cover and freeze at least 3 hours, or until firm.